datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_1_50d2db29b3db8d93542da0d39fcc8cb0.md

 `@script`
 Next is the max iter parameter, which is used to control the maximum number of iterations taken for the solvers to converge.
-The solver in this case is the lbfgs you see in the code, which represents one of several quasi-Newton methods available to algorithms in Scikit Learn.
+The solver in this case is the lbfgs you see in the code.

 ---